thomasarmel/socket-server-mocker/README.md

     tcp_server_mocker.add_mock_instructions_list(
         ServerMockerInstructionsList::new_with_instructions(
             [
-                ServerMockerInstruction::ReceiveMessageWithMaxSize(16), // The mocked server will first wait for the client to send a message
-                ServerMockerInstruction::SendMessage("hello from server".as_bytes().to_vec()), // Then it will send a message to the client
+                ReceiveMessageWithMaxSize(16), // The mocked server will first wait for the client to send a message SendMessage("hello from server".as_bytes().to_vec()), // Then it will send a message to the client ]
-            ]
                 .as_slice(),
         ),